Brett Johnson, Professor

 Research Interests (to lab web site)

-My research is directed at applying ecological principles to the conservation and management of freshwater ecosystems.
-I am interested in food web dynamics, reservoir ecology, effects of nonnative fishes, fisheries management, limnology, bioenergetics, population dynamics, quantitative models.
-My current work is focusing on anthropogenic influences on aquatic ecosystems such as climate, invasive species, reservoir operations, sport fishery harvest regulation, fish stocking, and contaminants.
-I enjoy applying a wide variety of techniques and approaches including field sampling, modeling, field experiments, classical fisheries biology analytical techniques, stable isotope analysis, eDNA, and otolith microchemistry.
+I enjoy applying a wide variety of techniques and approaches including field sampling, modeling, field and lab experiments, classical fisheries biology techniques, stable isotopes, eDNA, and otolith microchemistry.
 Most of my projects benefit from close collaboration with agencies including Colorado Parks and Wildlife, U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, Northern Colorado Water Conservancy District, and others.

 I have become increasingly concerned about the issue of illegal stocking and developed a website devoted to curbing the practice: Illegal Stocking Website.